Driven by the SW200-1 automatic movement from Sellita, Shinola Runwell automatics are powerhouse watches with a 38-hour power reserve.

 As the power reserve drains, it will start to lose time incrementally until it eventually stops.
 Unlike quartz movements, automatic movements do not have a battery.
 Don’t panic if the watch completely stops.
 It’s likely the watch wasn’t worn recently and there’s been no oscillation to restore its power reserve.

-Watch this video to learn the basic operations of your new Runwell Automatic, including how to set the date and time.
+Watch this video below to learn the basic operations of your new Runwell Automatic, including how to set the date and time.

 SHINOLA RUNWELL AUTOMATIC TUTORIAL